While experts believe most Americans do not get sufficient sleep, university students are among the most sleep deprived in the population.

-- Everyone dreams a few times a night, though not everyone remembers their dreams.
+- Most everyone dreams a few times a night, though not everyone remembers their dreams.

 - Most sleeping medications lose their effectiveness fairly quickly and many can become addictive.

 - Some changes in sleep may be caused by psychological diagnoses, like depression.
-Make an appointment at the counseling center if you have persistant insomnia.
+Make an appointment at the counseling center if you have persistent insomnia.